VCCT-WEDE5020-2025-G1/YouthRise-Club-ST10486244/README.md

  - Added SEO meta descriptions to all pages.
  - Added a hero image on Home.
  - Updated README with references and acknowledgments.
+ - Fixed error handling on contact page and donation and volunteer page

 # References